KJRH-TV: News department history

 Abrupt changes to KJRH's newscasts took place in the fall of 1994.
 Margaret "Peggy" Phillip, who had served as managing editor at WSVN in Miami, was appointed as news director in January 1994 and brought a considerably watered-down version of WSVN's fast-paced news format to Tulsa.
 Prior to Phillips' appointment and the subsequent implementation of the retooled 2 News identity that September, Philip and then-general manager Bill Donahue began changing the newscast anchor lineups; in March 1994, 6 p.m. anchor Karen Keith was moved from to the 5 p.m. newscast in a move to "help build the 5 p.m. news" by teaming her with Webber.
-Denise Brewer was promoted to female co-anchor at 6 p.m., co-anchoring with Jay Rickerts, while remaining partnered with Webber on the 10 p.m. late news.
+Denise Brewer was promoted to female co-anchor at 6 pm, co-anchoring with Jay Rickerts, while remaining partnered with Webber on the 10 p.m. late news.
 (Brewer and Rickerts would later be paired on the 5 p.m. newscast in January 1995.)
-With the introduction of the retooled newscast format in September, additional changes concerning the look of the newscasts went into effect.
-Compared to its previous look, which used varied colors and a background of the Tulsa skyline and a lighter theme package ("WWL News" by Stephen Arnold), KJRH's new look was far different, incorporating dark blue, red, black and silver elements and a "circular stripe" theme that morphed into the silver "circle 2" logo; the custom theme (composed by Chris Crane, who created several news themes used by WSVN and later by Boston sister station WHDH since 1991) was also quite different, made up primarily of dissonant, droning synth chords that were mixed with elements of and full cuts from 615 Music's "News One" package.
-Ed Hopkins was replaced as promotional announcer by Scott Chapin, who has acted as the announcer for WSVN from 1988 to 2011 and again since 2014.
 The set was also revamped and included a large video monitor, which was prominently featured during sports segments (with game clips and full-screen graphics being shown behind either Al Jerkens or weekend sports anchor Keith Isbell, who sat in a director's chair), in a concept borrowed by and developed with the help of news management at WTSP in Tampa, Florida.